RaghavSriniv/raghavsriniv.github.io/content/econdyn/index.md

 Undergraduate economics teaching mainly uses the comparative static method.

 > > The comparative static method is like taking snapshots of the system at different times and comparing them.
-But it does not tell us anything about the the transition between them - whether **journey** is bumpy or smooth!
+But it does not tell us anything about the the transition between them - whether the **journey** is bumpy or smooth!

 <br>